 Don’t make the mistake of assuming every junior higher in your group experiences growth in their relationship with Jesus the same way.
 Don’t set ONE bar and expect it to be universal.Click to tweet

-4. Everything Is Discipleship—Instead of compartmentalizing discipleship in your ministry, learn to see everything you do through a faith-growing lens.
+Instead of compartmentalizing discipleship in your ministry, learn to see everything you do through a faith-growing lens.
 Formal teaching time?
 Discipleship.
 Games that help model sportsmanship, gracious winning/losing, and wholesome fun?
 Discipleship.
-Grace shown to the overly-talkative kid that drives everybody crazy?
+Grace is shown to the overly-talkative kid that drives everybody crazy?
 Discipleship.
 Honoring the diversity of students who walk through the doors?
 Discipleship.

 When we treat everything we do in ministry as an opportunity to teach our kids the norms and values of the Kingdom of God, we tear down the artificial walls we build around discipleship.
 We want the good lessons to outweigh the bad, and we want our junior highers to enjoy hanging around adults who love Jesus and peers who are committed to helping them grow closer to Jesus.